-Make up and Late Assignment/exam/quiz policy: As a general rule, make-ups or late submissions will NOT be offered or accepted for any missed exams.
-Late submissions or make-ups for exams may be accepted/administered only in extraordinary circumstances such as an excused official university activity, a severe illness, or a dire emergency.
-However, you must provide comprehensive documentation either before or within a few days of the missed exam.
+Make up and Late Assignment/exam/quiz policy:

+As a general rule, make-ups or late submissions will be accepted but will receive an automatic 15% point deduction.
+Late submissions or make-ups may be accepted/administered only in extra-ordinary circumstances such as an excused official university activity, a severe illness, or a dire emergency.
+However, you must provide comprehensive documentation either before or within a few days of the missed assignment/quiz/exam to receive exemption from the late penalty.